 Online students benefit from academic support resources such as online tutoring and remote library access, and many BSPH programs offer this type of assistance.
 However, specific resources will vary by school.
 Before applying, be sure to research schools you are considering to learn more about whether the support services you need are offered and made available to students online.

 With a large online student population, UTA has extensive experience providing academic support services for learning online.
 For example, students in the online BSPH program can work with the UTA library remotely and get assistance with research direct from a librarian over live chat.
 The UTA Writing Center also provides one-to-one tutoring sessions online for BSPH students.

 What Are the Minimum Technology Requirements for Online Courses?

 Before beginning a degree program, it's a good idea to review your technology setup and make sure it's in good shape for online courses.
 Here's what you'll need to get started:

-- A desktop or laptop
+- A desktop, laptop or tablet computer

 - Internet access and an up-to-date web browser

 - An email account (though you will also be given a school email address upon admission)

 - Word processing, spreadsheet, and presentation software or apps